Bibliographical Society

 Founded in 1892, The Bibliographical Society is the senior learned society in the UK dealing with the study of the book and its history.
 The Society promotes and encourages study and research in historical, analytical, descriptive and textual bibliography through its lectures, fellowships and bursaries, and publishing its quarterly journal, The Library.

 The Society holds a monthly lecture between October and May, usually on the third Tuesday of the month at the Society of Antiquaries of London, at Burlington House.

 The first fifty years of the Bibliographical Society were documented in the book The Bibliographical Society, 1892–1942: Studies in Retrospect.
 The Book Encompassed, a volume of essays edited by Peter Davison marking the Society's centenary was published in 1992.

+History

+The Bibliographical Society was founded on 15 July 1892, with W. A. Copinger, a lawyer and book collector, serving as its first President after proposing its formation at a Library Association meeting the previous year.
+The Society was established to promote study and research in historical, analytical, descriptive, and textual bibliography, as well as the history of printing, publishing, bookselling, bookbinding, and collecting.
+By the outbreak of the First World War, membership had grown sufficiently for the Society to consider limiting it to 325, though this proposal was abandoned.
+In 1919, the Society took over The Library, a journal which had existed independently since 1888, and continues to publish it quarterly.

+The Society's most significant achievement is the Short-Title Catalogue of Books Printed in England, Scotland & Ireland and of English Books Printed Abroad 1475–1640, compiled by A. W. Pollard and G. R. Redgrave and published in 1926.
+A comprehensive revision by W. A. Jackson, F. S. Ferguson, and Katharine Pantzer appeared in three volumes between 1976 and 1991.
+Other major publications include W. W. Greg's four-volume Bibliography of the English Printed Drama to the Restoration (1939–1959), the Cathedral Libraries Catalogue, and dictionaries of printers and booksellers.
+The Society took over The Library journal in 1919, which it continues to publish quarterly.

+The Society's early work was shaped by three figures whom F. P. Wilson termed "a happy band of brothers": A. W. Pollard, W. W. Greg, and R. B. McKerrow.
+Their contributions to what became known as the "New Bibliography" profoundly influenced literary scholarship in the twentieth century.
+Since 1929, the Society has awarded its medal to forty-eight scholars for outstanding contributions to the field.

 Objectives

 The objectives of the Society are: